alenyeh1014/DataScience-TwitterAnalytics/README.md

 * Data and Scope:

   - There are total 30 teams in the NBA league and can be divided by 15 teams respectively in Eastern and Western conferences.
-Here, we randomly pick 8 teams as sample data and scrape the data from tweets.
+Here, we randomly pick **8 teams as sample data and scrape the data from tweets**.

   - Since we cannot obtain the data for more than past 30 days from the standard twitter API, we move on to find another way to gain the data.